 The first Blog entry about my interior design work at Le Mas des Poiriers focused on the construction work and its progress.
-In this second post, I’m getting more in-depth into the design and inspiration for the Kitchen of the Mas.
-In this 18th Century French farmhouse’s renovation it was important to create a wonderful gourmet kitchen perfect for family gatherings as well as large catered events.
+In this second post, I’m getting more in-depth into the design and inspiration for the kitchen of the Mas.
+In this 18th Century French farmhouse’s renovation, it was important to create a wonderful gourmet kitchen perfect for family gatherings as well as large catered events.

-Of the local Provencal interior inspirations we gathered for the house, the cellar kitchen of the Hotel La Mirande in Avignon, France was a defining inspiration: it has the same inviting atmosphere we were seeking to have for Le Mas des Poiriers’ kitchen.
+Of the local Provencal interior inspirations we gathered for the house, the cellar kitchen of the Hotel La Mirande in Avignon, France was a defining one: it has the same inviting atmosphere we were seeking for Le Mas des Poiriers’ kitchen.
 In particular, my client loved the large center island pictured above.
 The casual, intimate feeling with the hooded stove at the end and adjacent open shelves was very appealing.
 Getting this same charm and country sensibility, while translating the proportions for a larger kitchen, was important.

-My quick sketch for the stone vendor of the custom Limestone sink and side dish drying racks to be flush fitted into the reclaimed Oak wood island.
-This design allowed us to get a sink in the large island, but also keep the water contained to a durable surface to protect the wood finish longterm.
+My quick sketch for the stone vendor of the custom limestone sink and side dish drying racks to be flush fitted into the reclaimed oak wood island.
+This design allowed us to get a sink in the large island, but also keep the water contained to a durable surface to protect the wood finish long term.